strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Locale

-If the [Internationalization (i18n) plugin](/developer-docs/latest/development/plugins/i18n.md) is installed and [localization is enabled for the content-type](/user-docs/latest/content-types-builder/creating-new-content-type.md#creating-a-new-content-type), the `locale` API parameter can be used to [get entities from a specific locale](/developer-docs/latest/development/plugins/i18n.md#getting-localized-entities-with-the-locale-parameter).
+If the [Internationalization (i18n) plugin](/developer-docs/latest/development/plugins/i18n.md) is installed and [localization is enabled for the content-type](/user-docs/latest/content-types-builder/creating-new-content-type.md#creating-a-new-content-type), the `locale` API parameter can be used to [get entries from a specific locale](/developer-docs/latest/development/plugins/i18n.md#getting-localized-entries-with-the-locale-parameter).